 You've probably heard of the health benefits of walking.
 The American Academy of Podiatric Sports Medicine (AAPSM) argues that walking can drastically improve your health and well-being.
 Walking has been shown to reduce stress, increase cardiovascular health, and boost immunity.
 It's no wonder that the "Father of Western Medicine" Hippocrates stated that "walking is the best medicine."

 Whether you're lacing up your walking shoes before work, racking up the miles when you're walking all day at work, or strolling in the evening with your dog, continued and consistent walking habits can do wonders for your life.

 Walking shoes tend to have thinner soles and less cushioning than other sports-specific shoes.
 While this may seem like an appropriate trait for lower-impact shoes, your feet still need the same level of arch support, cushion, and shock absorption when walking as when engaging in other activities.
 In fact, walking can cause many of the same injuries as running, including plantar fasciitis, runner's knee, and Achilles tendinitis.

-While walking may be lower impact, the weight you put on your feet and legs mean you still need good arch support to prevent injuries.
+While walking may be lower impact, the weight you put on your feet and legs means you still need good arch support insoles for shoes to prevent injuries.
 The best insoles for walking all day will have strong arch supports that control for excessive pronation.
-But before you pick out an after-market insert for your walking shoes, you should make sure you are getting the best shoe for your foot.
+But before you pick out insoles for walking shoes, you'll want to get the best shoe for your foot.

 Do you have lower arches and tend to overpronate?
 Your excessive inward rolling motion can lead to plantar fasciitis.
 What about extremely high arches and the tendency to supinate (or underpronate)?
 This means your arches don't have optimal shock-absorbing capacity when running or walking, which can lead to sore feet and knees.